wpxqw/mwqt/docs/README.md

 ## Introduction
-Woocommerce Quote Inquiry & Management is frontend quote inquiry and backend quote managment plugin for Woocommerce.
+WC Quote Inquiry & Management is frontend quote inquiry and backend quote managment plugin for Woocommerce.
 It lets shop manager receive quote inquiries from registered, guest or both types of customers for products in cart and view, update, delete inquiries, turn quote inquiry into formal quote or create new quotes in backend.

 ### Features
 - Receive quote inquires from registered, guest or both types of customers.